2014-15 Coaching Staff

 Silas and his wife, Keryl, were married in 2002 and have two daughters, Kyler Elyse and Kaelyn.

-Bob Weiss is in his second season as an assistant coach.
+Bob Weiss is in his third season as an assistant coach.
 He brings 33 years of coaching experience to Charlotte, including 30 at the NBA level.

 Weiss, who spent last season as an assistant coach with the Atlanta Hawks, has been a head coach on four occasions, compiling a 223-299 career record (.427) with the San Antonio Spurs (1986-88), Atlanta Hawks (1990-93), Los Angeles Clippers (1993-94) and Seattle SuperSonics (2005-06).
 Along with last season in Atlanta, his tenure as an assistant coach includes stops with the San Diego Clippers (1977-80), Dallas Mavericks (1980-86), Orlando Magic (1989-90) and SuperSonics (1994-2005).